XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
-tracking_category = { name: "FooBar" } # TrackingCategory | TrackingCategory object in body of request
+tracking_category = {"name":"FooBar"} # TrackingCategory | TrackingCategory object in body of request
 opts = {
   idempotency_key: 'KEY_VALUE' # String | This allows you to safely retry requests without the risk of duplicate processing.
 128 character max.
 }